MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-glossary.md

 ---
-title: Glossary for the Language Understanding (LUIS) API Service | Microsoft Docs
+title: Glossary for the Language Understanding (LUIS) API Service - Azure Cognitive Services | Microsoft Docs
-description: The glossary explains terms that you might encounter as you work with the LUIS API Service.
+description: The Language Understanding (LUIS) glossary explains terms that you might encounter as you work with the LUIS API Service.
 services: cognitive-services
 author: diberry
 manager: cjgronlund